angelasofiaremolinagutierrez/RunestoneComponents/runestone/activecode/test/_sources/index.rst

 --------------------------------------
 .. activecode:: test_activecode_python3
    :language: python3
    :python3_interpreter: brython

-   print("You can see this print on the browser console") from browser import document, alert, html
+   from browser import document, alert, html

    def hello(ev):
        alert("Hello!
 I'm using Brython :D")
+       print("You can see this print on the browser console and on the console inside the iframe")

    document <= html.BUTTON("My button", id="button_alert")
    document["button_alert"].bind("click", hello)